What Is Medical Aid in Dying?

 - This option can be used at home.

-Medical Aid in Dying Tracking Sheet a C&C tool to help individual’s track their medical aid in dying process.
+Medical Aid-in-Dying Tracking Sheet a C&C tool to help individual’s track their medical aid in dying process.

 State Specific Information Packets

-District of Columbia a link to the Department of Health page on the Death with Dignity Act
+Washington, D.C. – The D.C.
+Health page on the Death with Dignity Act

 Compassion & Choices’ End-of-Life Consultation program (EOLC) provides information on the full range of options at the end of life.
 EOLC, and representatives of EOLC, do not provide medical or legal advice.
 We simply inform individuals of the available options.